-A mastectomy is surgery to remove the entire breast, including the skin and nipple.
-It is usually done to treat breast cancer
+A mastectomy is surgery to remove the entire breast.
+Most of the time, some of the skin and the nipple are also removed.
+The surgery is most often done to treat breast cancer

 Before surgery begins, you will be given general anesthesia